When it comes to the favorite fruits of nature-rich Scandinavia, berries such as blueberries and lingonberries are often first on many people’s lists.

 As the fruit gradually ripens after flowering in June, the hue of the fruit changes from green to red and then to a beautiful amber color.

-When the fruit turns amber, the flesh is at its sweetest and softest, which is said to be the best time to harvest.
+When the fruit turns amber, the flesh is at its sweetest and softest, which is the best harvest time.

-In Scandinavia, cloudberries are even called “Arctic gold” in reference to their bright amber-colored fruit.
+In Scandinavia, cloudberries are called “Arctic gold” for their bright amber-colored fruit.

 Cloudberry is a luxury fruit even in Scandinavia

-Cloudberry is a rare berry that is not often seen in Japan.
+Cloudberry is a rare berry that is rarely seen in Japan.

-In fact, cloudberries are not an easily available berry even in Scandinavia and are one of the more expensive berries in the local Scandinavian market.
+Cloudberries are not a readily available berry in Scandinavia and are one of the more expensive berries in the local Scandinavian market.

-In addition, cloudberry is a native berry that grows in swamps and other riparian areas, which is a more limited habitat than other berries.
+In addition, cloudberry is a native berry that grows in swamps and other riparian areas, a more limited habitat than other berries.

 Also, unlike other berries, it is difficult to cultivate by hand, so wild cloudberries are generally picked when harvesting.